ahmadsaad58/REST-API/README.md

-# REST-API
-REST API created in Python

 # Device Registry Service
+REST API Created in Python

 All responses will have the form